jandamm/zgenom/README.md

     - `git@*:*/*`
 - `location`
   - relative path to a script/folder
-  - useful for repositories that don't have proper plugin support like `zsh-users/zsh-completions`
+  - useful for repositories that don't have proper plugin
 - `branch`
   - specifies the git branch to use